stacks-network/stacks/README.md

 ### Notes

 This schema specifies a way to publicly describe a user.
-All data contained describing a user is public, and all fields are optional.
+All data involved in this description is public, and all fields are optional.
 If there are any fields that you would prefer to keep private (your email address, for example), then it is advised that you do not include that information in your profile.

-Further, at some point the specifications may support other measures to enable the inclusion of private data, potentially with URI's to encrypted data containers.
+Further, at some point the specifications may support other measures to enable the inclusion of private data, for example by using URI's leading to encrypted data containers.

 [View the full JSON schema](/openspecs/userschema.py).

 ### Fields

 + name
++ location
++ bio
++ website
++ bitcoin
 + avatar
 + cover
-+ location
-+ bio
 + github
 + twitter
-+ bitcoin
 + pgp
 + orgs
 + v